arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

   console.log('remoteInfo: ' + JSON.stringify(value.remoteInfo));
 }
 tls.on('message', callback);
-// You can pass the callback of the on method to cancel listening for a certain type of callback.
-If you do not pass the callback, you will cancel listening for all callbacks. tls.off('message', callback);
+// You can pass the callback of the on function if you want to cancel listening for a certain type of events.
+If you do not pass the callback, you will cancel listening for all events. tls.off('message', callback);
 ```
 ### on('connect' | 'close')<sup>9+</sup>

 on(type: 'connect' | 'close', callback: Callback\<void\>): void

-Enables listening for connection or close events of the TLSSocket connection.
+Subscribes to **connect** or **close** events of the TLS socket connection.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack